How to Watch, BetSaracen Odds: Arkansas vs. LSU (College World Series)

-OMAHA, Neb. – The No. 3 overall national seed Arkansas Razorbacks (48-13) will begin play in the 2025 College World Series when they take on the No. 6 seed LSU Tigers (48-15) in Saturday's nightcap at Charles Schwab Field in Omaha, Nebraska.
+OMAHA, Neb. – The No. 3 overall national seed Arkansas Razorbacks (50-14) look for redemption against the No. 6 LSU Tigers (50-15) to keep their season going in a College World Series elimination game on Wednesday at Charles Schwab Field.

-The showdown between familiar SEC foes will be the fourth meeting of the year after LSU took the regular season series 2-1 in Baton Rouge back in May.
-Two of the nation's top arms will be on the mound as LSU will trot out ace Kade Anderson and the Hogs will counter with fellow lefty Zach Root.
+For the fifth time in 2025 the Hogs will square off against the Tigers, who hold a 3-1 advantage that includes a home series win in May, along with last Saturday's 4-1 triumph.

-Root and Anderson went head-to-head in LSU's series-opening 5-4 extra inning, late-night walk-off victory as Root posted six innings of five-hit ball with six strikeouts while Anderson went 5.2 frames and struck out 10 while surrendering seven hits.
-Root has allowed only two runs, one earned, in two NCAA Tournament starts and has struck out 13 batters in as many innings.
+After LSU sent Arkansas to the loser's bracket, the Razorbacks responded with Gage Wood's historic no-hit performance against Murray State and then UCLA in Zach Root's bounce back following a tough start against the Tigers in which he was pulled after 1 2/3 innings.

-Below are details on how to watch Saturday's matchup between Arkansas and LSU, plus the starting pitchers, along with betting odds and player props via BetSaracen.
+Below are details on how to watch Wednesday's matchup, plus the starting pitchers, along with betting odds and player props via BetSaracen.

 --------------